p01/pixel-buffer-diff/README.md

 // Output the result
 console.log({...result});

-// Save the diff if the cummulated delta is significant if (result.cummulatedDelta > 16) {
+// Save the diff if the cumulated delta is significant if (result.cumulatedDelta > 16) {
   fs.writeFileSync("diff.png", fastPng.encode(diffPng as fastPng.IImageData));
 }
 ```